visgl/deck.gl/docs/upgrade-guide.md

 - `GeoJsonLayer`'s `lineJointRounded` prop now only controls line joints.
 To use rounded line caps, set `lineCapRounded` to `true`.
 - Dashed lines via `PathStyleExtension` now draw rounded dash caps if `capRounded` is `true`.

+### onError Callback

+The second argument passed to `Deck`'s `onError` prop has changed.
+In previous versions, the argument used to be the source layer instance when applicable.
+It is now an object that provides richer contextual information about the error, and is more strictly typed.
+See [documentation](/docs/api-reference/core/deck.md#onerror).

+Explicitly setting `onError` to `null` now silently ignores all errors, instead of logging them to console.

 ## Upgrading from deck.gl v8.3 to v8.4

 ### wrapLongitude